DavidDanielz/Montgomery-Fleet-Analysis-Excel/README.md

 # Montgomery Fleet Analysis  ![Excel](https://img.shields.io/badge/-Excel-217346?style=flat&logo=microsoft-excel&logoColor=white)
 This project analyzes the fleet inventory of Montgomery County.
-The analysis includes data cleaning, pivot table creation, and analysis using Excel.
+The analysis includes data cleaning and pivot table creation in Excel.

 ## Datasets Used
 The dataset used in this project is sourced from the Montgomery County Government's Fleet Equipment Inventory, available here.